 - power off

-- Manage your associated devices in iTunes
+- Manage your associated devices in iTunes - remove the device

 - Remove device from Apple support/Apple ID device profile? (this is an ugly business)